Cloudistics/REST-API/README.md

   * Optional fields in the request are "description", "addTags", "removeTags", "addDisks" and "removeDisks".
   * Networking "type" options are "Virtual Networking", "Node-Only" or "Bridged".
 If virtual networking is chosen, "vnetUuid" is required and "firewallProfileUuid" is optional.
+  * With multiple vNICs included in the existing networks, networks to add, and boot order, the name must start with "vNIC".
+For example, "vNIC 1".
+  * When adding a disk, the name provided must be the same used when including it in the boot order.
+The diskUuid property should not be set in the boot order for disks being added.
+  * When deleting a disk, only the uuid is required and the disk must not be included in the boot order.
+  * For existing disks that should be retained, they should be included in the boot order with the diskUuid property set.
+  * When adding a network (vNIC), the name provided must be the same used when including it in the boot order.
+The vnicUuid property should not be set in the boot order of networks being added.
+  * When deleting a network (vNIC), only the uuid is required and the network must not be included in the boot order.
+  * For existing networks (vNICs) that should be retained, they should be included in both the existing networks and the boot order with the name property set to the same value for both.
+  * The boot order should contain all disks and vNICs tied to the application:
+    * If an existing disk is included in both the boot order and the disks being removed, the request will fail.
+    * If a disk is added and not included in the boot order, the request will fail.
+    * If there is not at least one disk included in the boot order, the request will fail as at least one storage disk is required.
+    * If an existing network (vNIC) is included in both the boot order and the networks being removed, the request will fail.
+    * If a network (vNIC) is added and not included in the boot order, the request will fail.
+    * If there is not at least one network (vNIC) included in the boot order, the request will fail as at least one is required.
+  * When resizing an existing disk, the following failures can happen:
+    * If the application is not shutdown, the request will fail.
+    * If the new allocated size is less than the original allocated size for the existing disk, the request will fail.
+    * If the disk is being resized and is also included in the disks to remove, the request will fail.
   * The success response will return a status code of 200 if only the "name", "description", "datacenterUuid" and/or "migrationZoneUuid" were updated.
 If any of the other properties were updated the success response will be 202 Accepted.